Step 3: Investigate Options

 Analyzing past events can be an efficient way to identify potential solutions: working backwards from a negative impact, look for any points in the process at which an intervention could have improved the outcome.
 Follow a similar process to identify actions that could be effective in preventing future damage.

-» Compile a table of potential solutions and strategies on the Options tab of your spreadsheet.
+Take a step: Compile a table of potential solutions and strategies.

 The following prompts may help you elicit additional innovative solutions: